coreboot/blobs/soc/mediatek/mt8183/README.md

 ## Who uses it

-Coreboot loads `dram.elf` at the first time bootup if no DRAM parameters have been cached.
+coreboot loads `dram.elf` at the first time bootup if no DRAM parameters have been cached.

 ## How to load `dram.elf`

-Coreboot locates `dram.elf` file, and locates the entry point `_start`, then it passes DRAM struct `param`, and calls `_start(&param)` to execute `dram.elf` flow.
+coreboot locates `dram.elf` file, and locates the entry point `_start`, then it passes DRAM struct `param`, and calls `_start(&param)` to execute `dram.elf` flow.